WPManageNinja/fluent-affiliate-docs/guide/integrations/woocommerce-integration-with-fluentaffiliate.md

+---
+title: WooCommerce Integration with FluentAffiliate
+description: Learn how to integrate FluentAffiliate with WooCommerce.
+Set up affiliate commissions for product sales, configure commission rates, and track affiliate performance in your WooCommerce store.
+---

 # WooCommerce Integration with FluentAffiliate

 WooCommerce is one of the most popular e-commerce plugins for WordPress, helping you build and manage a powerful online store.
 When you connect WooCommerce with FluentAffiliate, you can launch a full-featured affiliate program to boost your sales, track commissions, and manage affiliate payments with ease.